Analysis method ยท Save and winback methods

 In SaaS, winback analysis only helps when it is used in the context of real churn decisions, not as a disconnected report or generic best-practice checklist.

 Winback and save work can preserve real revenue, but only when it is tied to reason quality and follow-up.
 Otherwise teams measure offers instead of durable retention improvement.
-Most teams do not need more analysis volume.
-They need the smallest method that can answer the real churn question in front of them.
+The goal is not more analysis volume.
+It is the smallest method that can answer the real churn question in front of the team.

 - Choose the right analysis path